-Figure 23.
+Figure 27.
 Equivalent Analog Input Circuit

-This analog input structure allows the sampling of the different-tial signal between IN and INGND.
+This analog input structure allows the sampling of the differential signal between IN and INGND.
 Unlike other converters, INGND is sampled at the same time as IN.
-By using this differential input, small signals common to both inputs are rejected.
+By using this differential input, small signals common to both inputs are rejected, as shown in Figure 28, which represents the typical CMRR over frequency with on-chip and external references.
 For instance, by using INGND to sense a remote signal ground, ground potential differences between the sensor and the local ADC ground are eliminated.